-Syllabus IV will be built around a series of six intensive gatherings, which the ten selected artists will collaboratively develop with curators and artists who work with the partner organisations alongside two external Artistic Advisors.
-The participating Syllabus IV artists will bring forward ideas to the programme and actively contribute to its design and delivery across the ten months.
+Each Syllabus is built around a series of intensive gatherings, which the ten selected artists collaboratively develop with curators and artists who work with the partner organisations and two external Artistic Advisors.
+The participating artists actively contribute to its design and delivery across the ten months, working with individual organisations to shape each retreat.

-Syllabus IV aims to reach artists with a range of practices and artistic approaches and bring together individuals from across the UK.
+Syllabus V aims to reach artists with a range of practices and artistic approaches and bring together individuals from across the UK.
 We are particularly keen to support applicants who have not yet had access to similar programmes and artists with Black, Asian or minority ethnic heritage, those who are facing barriers due to difficult socio-economic situations, and artists who identify as LGBTQI+ or have disabilities.